UAE: 5 strangers fly to US to lift spirits of 'lonely' preacher with rare cancer

 Consumers should know the difference between constructive criticism and defamatory comments in order to avoid fines and penalties

-An Emirati preacher has had five strangers accompany him to the US for a surgery as he battles a rare cancer.
-Dr Wassem Yousef, a former imam at Sheikh Zayed Grand Mosque and a well-known TV personality, was recently diagnosed with sarcoma, a cancer that develops in the bones and soft tissues.
+An Emirati preacher is grateful to have the company of five total strangers who accompanied him to the US for surgery as he battles a rare cancer.
+Dr Wassem Yousef, a former imam at Sheikh Zayed Grand Mosque and a well-known TV personality, was recently diagnosed with sarcoma — cancer that develops in the bones and soft tissues.

-Speaking to Khaleej Times, the preacher said his family could not travel with him to Houston, Texas, due to a delay in processing their visas.
+Speaking to Khaleej Times, the preacher said his family could not travel with him to Houston, Texas, due to visa processing delays.

-Forced to travel alone, Dr Yousef detailed his ordeal in a social media live stream.
-Much to his surprise, a group of Emiratis whom he “didn’t know in any way, shape or form”, contacted him and said they would accompany him to Houston.
+Forced to travel alone, Dr Yousef detailed his ordeal during a live-stream session on social media.
+Much to his surprise, a group of Emiratis he "didn't know in any way, shape or form", contacted him and said they would accompany him to Houston.

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.